mcorino/wxRuby3/lib/wx/doc/extra/02_lifecycles.md

 starts.
 Likewise the framework resources will be de-initialized (deleted) after `#on_exit` method ends which means that your application should not attempt to access any of these resources (windows, fonts, colours etc.) after that moment.

-Also, largely because of the way the wxWidgets framework is designed but also because of that way this meshes with Ruby GC, there is no safe way to re-initialize the framework after an application instance ends it run.
+Also, largely because of the way the wxWidgets framework is designed but also because of the way this meshes with Ruby GC, there is no safe way to re-initialize the framework after an application instance ends it run.
 This means you **cannot** safely attempt to start another application instance after a previous (first) one has ended.